privacyidea/privacyidea/doc/glossary/index.rst

    Rollout State
         A token can be rolled out in several steps like the 2step HOTP/TOTP token.
-        In this case the attribute ``“rollout_state”`` of the token contains certain values like ``‘clientwait’ or ‘enrolled’``.
+        In this case the attribute ``“rollout_state”`` of the token contains certain values.
         This way actions can be triggered, depending on the step during an enrollment process.

+        **Rollout States are:**

+        - Clientwait

+          The rollout is pending in the backend, like CSRs that need to be approved.

+        - Pending

+          This means the user needs to authenticate to verify that the token was successfully enrolled.

+        - Verify

+        - Enrolled

+        - Failed

+        .. note:: Not all tokens have the rollout state "enrolled" set consistently.
+           An empty rollout state means "enrolled".

    Custom User Attributes
         The table ``“customuserattribute”`` is used to store additional, custom attributes for users.